Google Cloud Storage

 Google Cloud Storage (GCS) is an online file storage web service for storing and accessing data on Google Cloud Platform infrastructure.
 The service combines the performance and scalability of Google's cloud with advanced security and sharing capabilities.
 It is an Infrastructure as a Service (IaaS), comparable to Amazon S3.

-Bruin supports GCS as a source for Ingestr assets, and you can use it to ingest data from GCS into your data warehouse.
+Bruin supports GCS as a source and a destination for Ingestr assets, and you can use it to move data to and from your data warehouse.

 In order to set up the GCS connection, you need to add a configuration item in the .bruin.yml